datacarpentry/image-processing/_episodes/09-contours.md

 perfectly vertical or horizontal.
 So, if the objects in the image are rotated significantly from that perfect orientation, the bounding boxes will not have the best possible fit.
-It is possible to find bounding boxes (or circles, or ellipses) with a better fit by using other OpenCV methods.
+It is possible to find bounding boxes (or circles, or ellipses) with a better fit by using other skimage methods.

 One application for bounding boxes is to use them to crop objects from an image.
 So that we can use the simple `cv2.boundingRect()` function to find our